-Once you have launched your new Information Architecture (IA) it’s important to continue testing and validating all of your hard work.
-As your intranet grows, you’ll need to keep maintaining the IA to make sure your content remains findable and relevant to your users.
+Once you have launched your new intranet Information Architecture (IA) it’s important to continue testing and validating all of your hard work.
+As your intranet grows, you’ll need to maintain your intranet information architecture to make sure your content remains findable and relevant to your users.

 It doesn’t matter how amazing your IA or content at launch is; if you don’t maintain your intranet, the value it provides will decline over time.
 Often, an intranet will launch with a beautiful, well thought IA, that will degrade over time as content is bolted on without much thought.
 This continues until the voices of users crying out results in a large-scale IA rebuild, and the process continues again.
 To avoid this pattern, validating and verifying your intranet is one of the most important, yet underestimated tasks.